 General Questions:

-A. The 2024 Hutton Program is available to students in all 50 states, Puerto Rico, Canada, Mexico, and the Pacific Islands.
+A. The 2025 Hutton Program is available to students in all 50 states, Puerto Rico, Canada, Mexico, and the Pacific Islands.
 The availability of a mentor in your geographic region is not guaranteed, but we have an extensive network of fisheries professionals and a high probability of finding local mentors for our selected students.
-Eligible students must be rising high school juniors, seniors, or rising college freshman.
-Students must be 16 years old by application closing, January 16th, 2024.
+Eligible students must be rising high school seniors or rising college freshman (class of 2025 or 2026).
+Students must be 16 years old by their internship start date.

 Q. How long is the internship program?